exakat/exakat/docs/Rules.rst

    ?>

-Use precision formulas with `'abs() <http://www.php.net/abs>`_ to approximate values with a given precision, or avoid reals altogether.
+Use precision formulas with `abs() <http://www.php.net/abs>`_ to approximate values with a given precision, or avoid reals altogether.

 See also `Floating point numbers <http://php.net/manual/en/language.types.float.php#language.types.float>`_.